Back to Blog

 • Adoption of Biometrics: Incorporating biometric authentication in identity proofing processes can further enhance security.
 Biometric identifiers are unique to each individual and cannot be easily replicated or stolen.
 Technologies like fingerprint recognition, iris scanning, or voice recognition provide a more robust and secure means of verifying identity.

 • Behavioral Analytics: Another innovative approach to identity verification involves using behavioral analytics.
 By analyzing a user’s behavior patterns, such as typing speed, mouse movements, or smartphone usage habits, it becomes possible to detect anomalies and potential fraud attempts.
+This has flaws unless it is used holistically with other identity verification methods.

 • User Education and Awareness: Improving user education and awareness is crucial in promoting secure online practices.
 State agencies should provide guidance to users on the importance of strong passwords, avoiding phishing attempts, and understanding the risks associated with sharing personal information online.